Election-Tech-Initiative/electionguard/docs/Roadmap.md

 Our 2021 roadmap takes the learnings from the different applications we deployed in 2020 and rationalizes them into a *practice* we hope to establish with the community in 2021.
 Our goal is to empower a community of participants and contributors within which Microsoft takes part in and provides architectural and implementation guidance, but is fundamentally driven by the needs of the community in establishing the best ways to implement end-to-end verifiable elections and post-election audits.

-We took our first step toward this new vision with the release of the `electionguard-cpp` ballot-encryption repo last week.
+We took a big step toward this new vision with the release of the `electionguard-cpp` ballot-encryption repo.
 Combined with the `electionguard-python` repo that implements the full suite of ElectionGuard SDK functionality and the base `electionguard` specification and documentation repo, we have laid the foundation for our future direction.
 Our goal for the first half of 2021 is to have a full suite of code, tests, workflows, and package deployments more directly associated with the conventions and requirements indicated by the specification.
 We plan to publish and generate both more comprehensive but also granular examples and use cases to enable easier and more focused contributions by the community as well.

 We will also continue to enthusiastically support innovative pilot opportunities exemplifying end-to-end verifiable elections and post-election audits.
 Join our [monthly calls](https://github.com/microsoft/electionguard/discussions/61), post ideas and issues, and otherwise [let us know](mailto:electionguard@microsoft.com) how ElectionGuard can help improve trust in elections.